A-Ajaj-UAE/fare-calculation/README.md

 There’s also a logical inconsistency where the cost drops for miles 2-6 by rate 2, increases for the next 10 miles by rate 3, and then decreases again, which could be a business requirement or an error in the document.

+Same for Limits, logicly it should increased

 # For this implementation:

-I’ve made assumptions and created a solution that allows gaps between bands, with gap validation as an optional feature.
+I’ve made assumptions and created a solution that allow dynamic change on the bands, also add a separte property for default Fare.

-I’ve intentionally ignored the logical error for now to be discussed further as a potential business requirement.
+I have added IsStrictMode to throw exceptions for logical inconsistency if its enabled and display warning if it disabled

 # Data Structure for Fare Bands
-The solution is built with a flexible data structure, ideal for accommodating future rules or conditions, such as geolocation or class-based fares.
+The solution is built with a flexible data structure, ideal for easy of usage and configure with dynamic abbility to change

 # Band Attributes:
-mileFrom (int): Starting mile of the band.

-mileTo (int): Ending mile of the band.
+Limit (int): how many miles that apply.

-rate (decimal): The amount to pay for each mile within the specified range.
+Fare (decimal): The amount to pay for each mile within the limit.

-isBaseRate (bool): Determines whether this band provides the base rate for the miles.

-This structure can be expanded in the future to include other attributes, like geolocation or different passenger classes.
+Order (int): Determines excution order of bands .

 # Solution Architecture
 The project is kept simple and consists of two core parts: